joshortner/WorkflowAutomation/README.md

 # Workflow Automation Package

-This package contains scripts to automate some of the things I find myself doing often.
+This package contains programs to automate some of the things I find myself doing often.

 ## cmake-man

-cmake-man is a CLI program to manage CMake projects without having to hand-edit a CMakeLists.
-Its based off of my personal CMake Project setup which is described below.
+cmake-man is a CLI program to manage CMake projects without having to hand-edit a CMakeLists.txt.
+Its based off of my personal experience using CMake.
+The project structure is defined below.

 ### Installation